 Profiteroles are simply choux pastry puffs filled with whipped cream, pastry cream or ice cream.
 But there’s nothing simple about the exquisite taste that ensues when chocolate sauce is poured on top.

-Click here to buy Mini Cream Puff Shells if you want a shortcut to making Profiteroles at home.
+Buy Mini Cream Puff Shells from Amazon if you want a shortcut to making Profiteroles at home.

 Some French pastries have definitive origin stories.
 The Canelé is not one of those pastries.
 While food historians trace the Canelé to Bordeaux, the exact details of its creation aren’t known.